 We would like to share with you how Vinnies Youth Auckland have mobilised and sought to support families affected by COVID-19 with food boxes and other essential needs.
 Prior to the pandemic, we were providing 120 food boxes a week.
-Since the COVID-19 lockdown, we have distributed over 3,000 food boxes to families.
+Since the COVID-19 lockdown, we have averaging 120 per day and to date have distributed well over 5,000 food boxes to families.
 The need is growing every day.

 Hundreds of families across Auckland continue to bear the burdened reality of food insecurity in light of Covid-19.
 For many, this reality was being experienced long before the pandemic was realised in Aotearoa.
 Self-isolation has only added to its effects.
 The lockdown and disruptions in work, family relations and community support have shown the fragility of people’s access to essential food and services.
 The Society of St Vincent de Paul continue to see the effects of lost income related to accessing food, with many families informing us that they are unable to afford sufficient food due to limited financial resources.

 Families are writing and ringing in through the night and early hours of the morning.
 The foodboxes provided are valued at $120 each and are personally delivered to their front doors by the strong team of about 30 Vinnies volunteer drivers. we are fortunate to have the assistance of Kiwharvest and Auckland Citymission food donations that allow us to supplement the foodboxes with extra food to cut costs and allow the re-allocation of money to the purchase of more bulk food supplies in.